Build a better book. Hire a "wordmason."

 “Always current, Nancy knows what publishers want and need.
 With her help, I sold my first manuscript to a major publisher after only 5 submissions.
 Go with Nancy.”—Omar Rosales, author of The Elemental Shaman

-I’ve been on both sides of a book proposal, as the author and the acquiring editor in a publishing house.
-When I was an in-house acquisitions editor at G.P.
-Putnam’s Sons/Perigee and HarperCollins/HarperPerennial, I brought potential book projects to the attention of the editorial board so that I could acquire them for my list.
+I’ve been on both sides of a book proposal: as the author with a book idea and the acquiring editor offering book deals.
+I’ve worked at more than one major book publishing house in New York City.
 That’s how I learned about the elements that make or break a book proposal.

-I’ve also written many book proposals for myself and others that have led to six-figure book deals.
-I have ghostwritten New York Times bestsellers.
-I stay apprised of what’s happening in the book publishing business, as well as in social media and traditional media, so I know how to create a strong book proposal that will convince a publisher that the project will be profitable.
+I stay apprised of what’s happening in the book publishing business as well as in social media and traditional media.
+That’s why I know how to create a strong book proposal that will convince a publisher your book project will be profitable.

-When I evaluate or help you create your book proposal, I will consider whether it’s the right time for you to approach an agent with your proposal (that is, if you don’t already have an agent).
-If, and only if, I feel your book proposal is ready or nearly ready to be submitted, I will recommend specific agents I feel might be a good match for you.
-However, I only make personal recommendations to agents I’ve known for years when I truly feel the match between agent and author would be an excellent one for both parties.
+When I evaluate or help you create your book proposal, I will advise you about querying agents or editors regarding your proposal, assist you in writing a query letter, and help you create a strategic submissions plan.
+Please know that I only make personal recommendations to agents I’ve known for years when I truly feel the match between an agent and author would be an excellent one for both parties.

 “Nancy Peske’s support preparing my book proposal for submission was invaluable.
 I know that her skills and experience as an editor and writer gave me the edge that helped to get an agent and a publisher.”—Elena Mannes, author of The Power of Music: New Discoveries in the Science of Song